gmullernh/raspberrypi-weatherstation/README.md

 # raspberrypi-weatherstation
-A simple weather station using Raspberry Pi, DHT11 sensor and Grafana.
+A simple weather station using Raspberry Pi, DHT11 sensor, Prometheus and Grafana.